-The Board of Trustees has adopted a comprehensive records retention policy that outlines the appropriate procedures for handling the wide array of documents generated within the school.
+The Board of Trustees has adopted a comprehensive records retention policy outlining the appropriate procedures for handling the wide array of documents generated within the school.
 Each record type is designated a retention period, storage location, and owner.
-Records are divided into the following categories: Board and Administrative Records, Employee Records, Student Records, Building Records, Central Department Records, Financial Records, Payroll Related Records, Reports, and Other.
-The Executive Director or his designee is ultimately responsible for the annual review and proper retention or disposal of records within this plan.
+Records are divided into the following categories: Board and Administrative Records, Employee Records, Student Records, Building Records, Central Department, Financial Records, Payroll-Related Records, Reports, and Other.
+The executive director or their designee is ultimately responsible for the annual review and proper retention or disposal of records within this plan.
 Current policy dictates that records are to be disposed of properly by document shredder or other approved disposal measures.